The intrinsic formality of $E_n$-operads: Background and the statement of the obstruction problem

-for each $r>1$, since in the description of~\S\ref{Background:PoissonFreeStructure} we identify the module $\IOp\PoisOp_{n-1}^c(r)$ with the submodule of $\PoisOp_{n-1}^c(r)$ spanned by the dual basis elements of the monomials $\pi = \pi(x_1,\dots,x_r)$ which have at least one Lie monomial of weight $>1$ as factor $\pi_i = \pi_i(x_{i j_1},\dots,x_{i j_{n_i}})$.
-We use this observation in our study of the deformation complex of the $(n-1)$-Poisson cooperad.
-In~\S\ref{GraphHomology}, we also deal with a dual expression of the object $\IOp\PoisOp_{n-1}$ underlying the $(n-1)$-Poisson operad $\PoisOp_{n-1}$.
+In what follows, we say that $\IOp\PoisOp_n^c$ represents the free $\Lambda$-collection generated by the symmetric collection $\SOp\PoisOp_n^c$ to depict this relation $\IOp\PoisOp_n^c = \Lambda\otimes_{\Sigma}\SOp\PoisOp_n^c$ in the category of $\Lambda$-collections.
+We use this structure result in our study of the deformation complex of the $n$-Poisson cooperad.
+In~\S\ref{GraphHomology}, we also deal with a dual expression of the object $\IOp\PoisOp_n$ underlying the $n$-Poisson operad $\PoisOp_n$.
 (We explain this dual construction with more details in this subsequent section.)